Niger entry requirements for Zambia passport holders

 Frequently asked questions

-No. There is no visa on arrival for Zambian citizens.
-You must obtain a visa from a Niger embassy or consulate before you travel.
+No. Zambian passport holders are not eligible for visa on arrival.
+You must obtain a visa from a Nigerien embassy or consulate before you travel.

 Official sources